 Our Heroic Vineyards

 Typicality of our wines originates from our heroic vineyards, from the so-called "terroir", which provides a unique imprint to the products.
 Our vineyards consist of three plots set on a hill, for a total of about 2.7 ha.
 The hill is located in an area of sandstones, even outcropping; soils consist of friable light marl, with small lenses of red clay, chalky substrates and fine sands.
-All vineyards lay at an altitude from 150 to 230 meters above sea level, with west exposure.
+All vineyards lay at an altitude from 150 to 230 meters above sea level, exposure is westward.

 Steep slopes, poor water availability, permanent grass cover, absence of fertilization, short pruning, vines care, manual harvest are all measures applied to proper manage the vineyard and to obtain higher quality of grapes and a higher sugar content of the must.